bas-amop/PolarRoute-server/docs/development.md

 The `Unreleased` section of `CHANGELOG.md` should be amended to the new version number.

+Release preparation (i.e. updating version numbers in `CHANGELOG.md`, `pyproject.toml` and `apischema.yml`) can be done automatically with `make prep-release version=<VERSION-NUMBER>` (without the 'v').
+Note that this does not rebuild the API schema, just changes the version number.

 ## Building & deploying the documentation

 The documentation should build automatically on pushes to `main` using GitHub actions, if you want to build and deploy the docs manually, follow these steps: